ClodaghMurphy/pandsproject2019/README.md

 2. sepal width in cm
 3. petal length in cm
 4. petal width in cm
-were recorded along with the species.
+were recorded along with the species.<br>
 Therefore, the dataset consists of 150 rows and 4 columns.

 This is a sample line from the Irish data set in csv format:<br>